NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 The class provides `public` methods - `getRelCatEntry()` and `setRelCatEntry()` to retrieve and update the _Relation Catalog_ Entry of a relation in the _Relation Cache_ Table.
 The class also provides `public` methods `getSearchIndex()` and `setSearchIndex()` for retrieving and updating the `searchIndex` field of _Relation Cache_ Entry.

-The `private` method `recordToRelCacheEntry()` is used to convert a _record_ (implemented as an array of `union Attribute`) to `RelCacheEntry` structure.
+The `private` method `recordToRelCatEntry()` is used to convert a _record_ (implemented as an array of `union Attribute`) to `RelCatEntry` structure.
 This function is called by the friend class, `OpenRelTable`, while opening a relation.
-Similarly, the `private` method `relCacheEntryToRecord()` is used to convert `RelCacheEntry` structure to a record.
+Similarly, the `private` method `relCatEntryToRecord()` is used to convert `RelCatEntry` structure to a record.
 This function is also called from the friend class, `OpenRelTable`, while closing a relation.

 :::note C++ Static Classes
 `RelCacheTable` is a _static class_, that is, all member fields and methods are declared `static`.
 Memory is allocated statically for all member fields of the class.
 This _static methods_ in this class is used to access its _static member fields_.
 C++ allows static methods to be accessed using the semantics `class_name :: function_name()`.